Gifts

 A beginner-friendly paddle she'll love

-If she's been using borrowed or entry-level paddles, an upgrade is the single gift that visibly improves every session.
-Our top pick for beginners is the Selkirk SLK Halo Control XL — it's forgiving, well-balanced, and good enough that she won't outgrow it for a year or more.
+If she's been using borrowed or entry-level paddles, an upgrade immediately improves every session.
+Our top pick for beginners is the Friday Challenger — lightweight, forgiving, and good enough that she won't outgrow it.

 See our top paddle picksarrow_forward